bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

   ```

 With Deep types, the function `f` gets a wrapper.
 When `map` uses this function,
-the wrapper checks that `f` gets a `Real` and returns a `Boolean`.
+the wrapper checks that `f` gets a `Real` and returns a `Boolean` for every
+element in the list.
+Deep also pre-emptively checks the list `r*` before
+shipping it to `map`.

-With Shallow types, there are two checks: does `f` look good? does `r*` look
+With Shallow types, there are two checks: does `f` look good? and does `r*` look
 good?
 These checks are basically `procedure?` and `list?`.
-That's all!
+That's all.

 ### (S2) Shallow types can allow new interactions

 Deep types need to use wrappers to check/protect mutable values.
 Every kind of
 mutable value in Racket needs a custom kind of wrapper.
 But some wrappers do
-not exist yet ... so TR conservatively rejects some programs.
+not exist yet, and so TR conservatively rejects some programs.

 For example, mpairs are mutable and do not have a wrapper.
-So the following
+Thus, the following
 "good" program gives a runtime error with Deep types:

   ```